 The bass adjust control allows you to increase or decrease the audio system's bass output.

 Press the BASS control then press:

-- \blacktriangleleft to decrease the bass output and - b to increase the bass output.
+- < to decrease the bass output

+- and b to increase the base output

+- • to increase the bass output.

 The treble adjust control allows you to increase or decrease the audio system's treble output.